 Did I mention that this baby Hedwig costume is NO SEW?!
 Yep.
 I’m very crafty, but sewing machines just scare me.
 You can make this baby owl costume without ever going near a sewing machine.

-This post contains affiliate links, which means if you make a purchase, I receive a very small commission at no extra cost to you to keep my blog running.
-Thank you!
+This post contains affiliate links, which means if you make a purchase, I receive a very small commission at no extra cost to you.

 Baby Owl Costume Tutorial